Allan-Urique/PayPal_THT/README.md

 # PayPal_TakeHomeTest
  Take Home Test for PayPal

+ SQL table creation is in the project, you can import it in PHP MyAdmin.

 - Was able to locally have database queries running (insert and select)
 - Was able to have the client-side button developed.